 The new 2015 Nepali constitution and recently implemented federal structure in the country open a window of fruitful advocacy opportunities for freed Haliyas, as well as other discriminated groups.

 6th of September is celebrated as the Freed Haliya Day in Nepal.
-Read a new blog regarding the day: After 13 years, Janaki Lawad could soon be enlisted as a freed Haliya
+Read a blog post regarding the day: After 13 years, Janaki Lawad could soon be enlisted as a freed Haliya

 What is project ADHICAR?